Foundation grantmaking focuses on four major program areas.

 These programs touch upon a number of major issues.

 Each grantmaking program also works within clearly stated geographic parameters or regions.

 visit our Philanthropy Resources page.

-The Mott Foundation’s Pathways Out of Poverty program supports initiatives around the U.S. that promote learning beyond the classroom especially for traditionally underserved children and youth — as a strategy for improving public education.
+The Mott Foundation’s Education program supports initiatives around the U.S. that promote learning beyond the classroom especially for traditionally underserved children and youth — as a strategy for improving public education.